RotorHazard/RotorHazard/doc/Cluster.md

 ```
 * "address": The IP address and port for the slave timer.
 * "mode": The mode for the timer (either "split" or "mirror").
-* "distance": The distance from the previous gate (used to calculate speed).
+* "distance": The distance from the previous timer (used to calculate speed).
+* "queryInterval": Number of seconds between heartbeat/query messages (default 10).
 * "SLAVE_TIMEOUT": Maximum number of seconds to wait for connection to be established.

 The "address" value may be specified using asterisk-wildcard characters.
 For instance, if the IP address of the 'master' timer is "192.168.0.11":  `"*.77" => "192.168.0.77"`, `"*.*.3.77" => "192.168.3.77"`, `"*" => "192.168.0.11"`